mainwp/mainwp-child/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Provides a secure connection between your MainWP Dashboard and your WordPress sites.
-MainWP allows you to manage WP sites from one central location.
+Securely connect unlimited sites to your MainWP WordPress Manager.
+The MainWP WordPress Management System is both open source and private.

 == Description ==

-This is the Child plugin for the [MainWP Dashboard](https://wordpress.org/plugins/mainwp/)
+The Child plugin connects your WordPress sites to the [MainWP WordPress Manager Dashboard](https://wordpress.org/plugins/mainwp/)

+The [MainWP WordPress Management](https://mainwp.com) system is self-hosted, open source, and private.
+Connect and control unlimited sites in your private network at no cost, ever.

+= How does the MainWP system work? =

+First, Install and Activate the  [MainWP WordPress Manager Dashboard](https://wordpress.org/plugins/mainwp/) plugin on a WordPress site you will use for controlling all other sites; this is your Dashboard Site.
+We highly recommend this be a new, clean WordPress installation and not on one of your operating sites.
+Using a clean site helps to eliminate any unnecessary plugin conflicts or security issues.

-The MainWP Child plugin is used to securely manage multiple WordPress websites from your MainWP Dashboard.
-This plugin is to be installed on every WordPress site you want to control from your Dashboard.
+Next, Install and Activate the MainWP Child plugin (this plugin) on a WordPress site you want to connect to your MainWP Dashboard.
+WordPress sites connected to your Dashboard are referred to as Child sites.

-[MainWP](https://mainwp.com) is a self-hosted WordPress management system that allows you to manage an endless amount of WordPress blogs from one dashboard on your server.
+Lastly, you securely connect your child site to your MainWP Dashboard.
+Once connected, your Dashboard can control most aspects of the Child site.

+Still not sure how MainWP works?
+[Review these detailed steps on installing your Dashboard and connecting your first Child site.](https://mainwp.com/getting-started-with-mainwp/)

 **Features include:**

-* Connect and control all your WordPress installs even those on different hosts!
+* Connect and control all your WordPress installs, even those on different hosts!
 * Update all WordPress installs, Plugins and Themes from one location
 * Manage and Add all your Posts from one location
 * Manage and Add all your Pages from one location